POSH LONDON SHOPPING SPREE

 Mummy and me drove up to London in the Volkswagen.

 It’s absolutely ROTTEN - the Stones have been sent to prison.
-Mick for three months for unlawful possession of drugs, and Keith Richard for one year for letting his house be used for smoking cannabis.
+Mick for three months for unlawful possession of drugs, and Keith Richard for a year for letting his house be used for smoking cannabis.
 Mick nearly fainted when he heard his charge, people had to help him out of the court-room.
 Marianne Faithfull was allowed to talk to him in his cell and she came out crying.
 It's so ridiculous, they’ve done nothing wrong, it’s only because they’re famous.
 What they do is their problem and nobody else has got the right to interfere.
-Now all the narrow-minded old fuddy-duddies in the country will think the Stones are morons - when you couldn’t wish for a nicer person than Mick Jagger.
+Now all the narrow-minded old fuddy-duddies in the country will think the Stones are morons when you couldn’t wish for a nicer person than Mick Jagger.

 On 17 March Keith Richards' Sussex home was raided and he later accused of allowing his house to be used for the smoking of cannabis resin.
 Mick Jagger was accused of the possession of four tablets.
 This led to the summer trial that pitted the counterculture against the establishment.
 On 29 June, Jagger was sentenced to three months’ imprisonment and Richards to one year; both were imprisoned that night but released on bail the next day, pending appeal.